Squarespace vs Wordpress for blogging: Why I’m happy I built my website on Squarespace

 My travel blog ranks first in Google for some highly competitive keywords.
 How would that be possible if Squarespace is as bad as other bloggers like to make out?

 I would like to point out at this point that there are dozens of different platforms on which you can build a website.
-In my career as a content manager, I have used WordPress, Silverstripe, and XX, just to name a few.
+In my career as a content manager, I have used WordPress, Silverstripe, and Webflow, just to name a few.

 The platform doesn’t really matter — what matters is your on-page SEO, and other performance details like broken links, as well as off page signals like backlinks.